Mazda RX-8: Pre-facelift release (2003–2008)

-The earlier models of the RX-8, having chassis codes SE3P, and JM1FE, were produced from the 2003 model year, though the car's U.S. debut was for the 2004 model year.
+The early models of the RX-8, having chassis codes SE3P, and JM1FE, were produced from the 2003 model year, though the car's U.S. debut was for the 2004 model year.
 It is powered by the RENESIS 13B-MSP (2-rotor, multi-side-port) Wankel engine displacing 1308 cc.
 The four-port standard Renesis was rated at 191 hp and was coupled with either a five-speed manual or four-speed automatic transmission.
-From 2003 to 2008, the six-port Generation One was available with a six-speed manual transmission and was rated at 238 hp.
+From 2003 to 2008, the six-port engine was available with a six-speed manual transmission and was rated at 238 hp.
 From 2006 to 2008, the six-port, six-speed automatic paddle-shift variant was available.
 The six-port engine was not sold in Europe.